 • no swollen, painful or hot joints

-• No fever, rash, or swelling of the tissues lining the lungs, heart, abdomen, or organs
+• no fever, rash or swelling of the tissues lining the lungs, heart, abdomen or other organs

 • no enlargement of the spleen or lymph nodes